 I have chronicled the tireless migration of retail across metropolitan landscapes several times in the past; it formed the central topic of one of my earliest blog posts.
-Unfortunately, most of my posts have focused on the blight left by outdated retail typologies: the dead malls, pockmarked parking lots, blighted strip malls, or (at the very best) the once widely coveted destinations that are now dominated by check cashing centers and pawn shops.
+Unfortunately, most of my posts have focused on the blight left by outdated retail typologies: the dead malls, exsanguinated big boxes, pockmarked parking lots, blighted strip malls, or (at the very best) the once widely coveted destinations that are now dominated by check cashing centers and pawn shops.
 I’m not trying to dwell on the negative, but the fact remains that focusing on the less prosperous retail centers helps to substantiate an already manifest assertion: retail in the US is more or less always soft.
 The supply of new retail options always far exceeds the demand; some have even argued that developers’ ambitions to construct retail has become completely untethered from consumer demand, to the point that they are no longer related.
 Retail locates where the investors see fit, and those investors can range from experienced developers to an elderly couple hoping to build a strip mall to provide a nest egg for the grandkids.
+And sometimes the elderly couple shows better foresight than the corporate developer.

 Despite relatively modest growth, the retail developments have relentlessly shifted away from Houma’s town center.
 This pattern isn’t merely referring to the hegira of downtown businesses to auto-oriented shopping centers—that obviously happened decades ago.
 The latest phase shows a move from those neighborhood strip malls to a marginally different automobile oriented typology.
 The side of Houma west of the Intercoastal Waterway that bisects the city is both higher income and more heavily populated.
 Nonetheless, most of the shopping centers that hug the main street look a bit like this:

 Granted, this isn’t an altogether fair example, since this tired old shopping center sits just a half-mile west of downtown Houma, in what is visibly the lowest income part of town.
-But a mile further down State Road 24 is wealthier, and the strip malls still look the same.
+But a mile further down State Road 24 is wealthier, and the strip malls or their big boxes still look the same.

 The hobbled giant K-Mart has been in decline for decades now, to the point that surviving branches only occupy that faded strip malls that Wal-Mart would have jettisoned from its portfolio long ago.
 (I blogged about this trend in K-Mart a few years ago.)
 The only other major retail neighbor to K-Mart?